I’m Burned Out at Work, But I Dread Retirement Boredom and Loneliness. Now What?

 “Many people don’t fantasize about retiring to a beach or a golf course.
 They enjoy working, having purpose, contributing,” she says.

-Pavone suggests that older workers who can no longer manage a full-time job may consider phased retirement — consulting or freelance work with flexible hours, or part-time work in their current field if they can find such opportunities.
+Pavone suggests that older workers who can no longer manage a full-time job might consider phased retirement — consulting or freelance work with flexible hours, or part-time work in their current field if they can find such opportunities.
 She also suggests “starting a passion project or low-key business that brings joy and income.”

 Volunteering or mentoring, if finances allow, are other avenues Pavone recommends.
-Similar to Watts’ advice, it’s a good way to give back and find something meaningful to do that can take the place of the contributions you may have once made in the workplace.
+Similar to Watts’ advice, it’s a good way to give back and find something meaningful to do that can take the place of the contributions you might have once made in the workplace.

 Walk your own path